Important Things To Know Before Buying Or Selling Property

 Credit bureaus won’t only be looking at your repayment history.
 They’ll be able to access your employment history and income as well and calculate your credit score according to a complex formula.
-In addition your bank, or home loan provider uses both the credit bureau score and their own internal risk assessment criteria which looks at a number of factors specific to a particular home loan application, such as the loan size compared to the property value (and how much deposit you’re able to afford).
+In addition, your bank, or home loan provider uses both the credit bureau score and their own internal risk assessment criteria which looks at a number of factors specific to a particular home loan application, such as the loan size compared to the property value (and how much deposit you’re able to afford).

-Unfortunately there are also a few additional criteria involved around employment – those who are self-employed need to build up a history of min two years financial statements before South African financial institutions are allowed to lend you money for a bond.
+Unfortunately, there are also a few additional criteria involved around employment – those who are self-employed need to build up a history of min two years of financial statements before South African financial institutions are allowed to lend you money for a bond.
 This varies from institution to institution, but speak to your home loan provider about this in advance.

 Determine Why You Are Selling

 This is very subjective and can include a number of criteria from emigration, change of employment location, divorce, starting a family and needing more space, (or to be closer to a school catchment area), scaling down etc etc. Each one of these reasons may in turn impact a number of things associated with the sale, including: how much you need to sell for (ie how much money you need to get out of your investment), how fast you need to move, or whether you’re able to take your time with the sale and can wait for the right offer.